uyuni-project/mcp-server-uyuni/README.md

 Before running the server, you need to create a `config` file.
 You can place it anywhere, but you must provide the correct path to it when running the server.

 ```
+# Required: Basic server parameters.
 UYUNI_SERVER=192.168.1.124:8443
 UYUNI_USER=admin
 UYUNI_PASS=admin

 # Optional: Set to 'false' to disable SSL certificate verification.
 Defaults to 'true'.
 # UYUNI_MCP_SSL_VERIFY=false

 # Optional: Set to 'true' to enable tools that perform write actions (e.g., POST requests).
 Defaults to 'false'.
 # UYUNI_MCP_WRITE_TOOLS_ENABLED=false

+> [!WARNING]
+> **Security Note on Write Tools:** Enabling `UYUNI_MCP_WRITE_TOOLS_ENABLED` allows the execution of state-changing and potentially destructive actions (e.g., removing systems, applying updates).
+When combined with `UYUNI_MCP_TRANSPORT=http`, this risk is amplified, as any client with network access can perform these actions.
+Only enable write tools in a trusted environment.

 # Optional: Set the transport protocol.
 Can be 'stdio' (default) or 'http'.
 # UYUNI_MCP_TRANSPORT=stdio

 > [!WARNING]
 > **Security Note on HTTP Transport:** When `UYUNI_MCP_TRANSPORT` is set to `http`, the server runs without authentication.
 This means any client with network access can execute commands.
 Only use this mode in a trusted, isolated network environment.
 For more details, see the Security Policy.

-> [!WARNING]
-> **Security Note on Write Tools:** Enabling `UYUNI_MCP_WRITE_TOOLS_ENABLED` allows the execution of state-changing and potentially destructive actions (e.g., removing systems, applying updates).
-When combined with `UYUNI_MCP_TRANSPORT=http`, this risk is amplified, as any client with network access can perform these actions.
-Only enable write tools in a trusted environment.

 # Optional: Set the path for the server log file.
 Defaults to logging to the console.
 # UYUNI_MCP_LOG_FILE_PATH=/var/log/mcp-server-uyuni.log

+# Required to bootstrap new systems into Uyuni via the `add_system` tool.
 UYUNI_SSH_PRIV_KEY="-----BEGIN OPENSSH PRIVATE KEY-----\n..."
 UYUNI_SSH_PRIV_KEY_PASS=""
 ```